 Continuing Education Hours for disciplines not listed below: 15.5 contact hours (1.55 CEUs).
 Intermediate level.
 License #______________.

 Education Resources, Inc. is an AOTA Approved Provider of professional development.
 Provider #3043.
 This Distance Learning-Independent Course is offered at 15.5 Contact Hours (1.55 CEUs).
 Intermediate level, OT Service Delivery.
 AOTA does not endorse specific course content, products, or clinical procedures.
 This course can be used toward your NBCOT renewal requirements for 15.5 units.
 Provider for the FL Occupational Therapy Association CE Broker for 18.5 CE Hours - approval #20-911404.

-ASHA CE Provider (Intermediate level) __ ASHA CEUs.
-ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.
+ASHA CEUs are awarded by the ASHA CE Registry upon receipt of the CEU Participant Form from the ASHA.
+Approved CE Provider for up to 1.55 CEU’s.
+ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures

-Course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.55 CEU's.
+Course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.55 CEU's, 15.5 contact hours.
 Approval #2205-03 by the NJ State Board of Physical Therapy Examiners for 15.5 CEC's.